rushabhjain-nx/vcpu_data_from_pc/README.md

 ## Installation

-1. Install Python 3 on your machine.
+1. Install Python 3.8 >= on your machine.
-2. Clone this repository:
+2. Clone this repository or download zip
-3. Navigate to the cloned directory:
+3. Navigate to the cloned directory: cd vcpu_data_from_pc
-4. Create and activate a virtual environment (optional but recommended): python3 -m venv venv source venv/bin/activate
+4. Activate a virtual environment :
+source venv/bin/activate
 5. Install the required Python packages: pip3 install -r requirements.txt